Diploma of Civil Construction Design

 Furthermore, the selection and delivery sequence of all units in this course align with the Engineers Australia recommended curriculum.

-The latest release of the qualification and packaging rules in the National
+For the latest release of the qualification and packaging rules, please refer to the National Register of VET, available at: https://training.gov.au/training/details/RII50520/qualdetails.

 Monday, 21 July 2025